 Method references vs. lambda expressions

 Now let’s compare two examples.
-The code below uses a lambda expression to convert Strings
+The code below uses a lambda expression to convert Strings to Integers:

 strings.stream().map(s -> Integer.parseInt(s));